KDERazorback/autoversionit/README.md

   each time the tool is run.
 - Set the environment variable `ENVIRONMENT` to `staging` and run the tool as usual to increase the build number of your version by one and reset the revision each time.
 - Set the environment variable to `production` and run the tool again to increase the minor number and reset the build and revision.
-- When doing a major release, just manually tag the commit with the new version number on the development branch, and the tool will keep start all over from revision 0.
+- When doing a major release, manually tag the commit with the new version number on the development branch, and the tool will keep start all over from revision 0.
 - Add your first tag and AutoVersionIt will take care of the rest.

 ### Alternatives